vpavan28/ansible-bootstrap/README.md

 ```yml
 refer to the vars/deployvcsa_EXAMPLE.yml above.
 ```
+**This is an example / template that you can use, but we would replace the all the names , VLAN id and IP/subnets which suits your deployment.
+This inlcudes all the portgroups and vmkernels which may differ in your environment.
+Please use this as reference and change accordingly.
+DO NOT USE THIS AS IS.**

+**`<vCenter_PASSWORD>`** password must be between 8 characters and 20 characters long.
+It must also contain at least one uppercase and lowercaseletter, one number,and one character from `'!\"#$%&'()*+,-./:;<=>?@[\\]^_{|}~'`.

 **We can extend the variables which are defined in the groups (such as clusters, vss_portgroups, vds_portgroups, vmkernels, migrate_vmkernels), If we have to add more items in them.
 Simply copy and define the parameters with in the each group.**

 [We need to get the NICs information for the ESXi Host, log in to the ESXi using any browser, poiny your browser to `https://bs_mgmt_host/ui/#login` [If you see VMware ESXi Welcome Page, click on `Open the VMware Host Client` then you will see a login page. `username: root` `password: bs_mgmt_passwd` values given in /home/ansible/vars/bootstrap_esxi_idrac.yml file.
-The NIC are the 10G NICs that are isntalled on the server, for use they are vmnic4 and vmnic5.
-Find yours, and place them in the `dvs_host_vmnics` section of vars/deployvcsa.yml.]
+The NIC are the 10G NICs that are isntalled on the my server, are vmnic4 and vmnic5. **Find yours, and replace the ones in the `dvs_host_vmnics` section of vars/deployvcsa.yml.]**

 ![VMNic](VMNic.PNG)